flosse/scaleApp/README.markdown

 The `publish` function takes three parameters whereas the last one is optional:
 - `topic` : the channel name you want to publish to
 - `data`  : the data itself
+- `opt`   : options or callback
     - `publishReference` : If the data should be passed as a reference to the other modules this parameter has to be set to `true`.
        By default the data object gets copied so that other modules can't influence the original object.

 The publish function is accessible through the sandbox: